samualon/digital-garden/content/School/Intrapreneurship/Assembling an ideation team.md

 - User surveys
 - A sketch of the [[Customer journey]]
 ### Selecting
 Now, the team has to select the best ideas.
-They have to go for divergence during brainstorming to convergence in selection.
+They have to go from divergence during brainstorming to convergence in selection.
 ## Implementing solutions
 Finally, the solutions from the previous step have to be implemented into the customer's product.